nvaikus11/RPA-Scalability-Framework/README.md

 It provides best practices for deploying, maintaining, and evolving RPA solutions while setting the foundation for AI/ML-driven automation in the future.

 ## 1.2 Background
-Apple’s automation team is in the early stages of RPA adoption.
-While initial efforts focus on implementing RPA for specific processes, the long-term vision includes expanding into AI, ML, and Computer Vision-driven automation.

 This framework provides a structured methodology to scale automation efficiently while maintaining security, compliance, and operational stability.